dqops/dqo/docs/checks/column/whitespace/text-surrounded-by-whitespace.md

 **Check description**

-The check counts the number of text values in the column that are surrounded by whitespace characters and should be trimmed before loading to another table.
+Detects text values that are surrounded by whitespace characters on any side.
+This check counts whitespace-surrounded texts and raises a data quality issue when their count exceeds the *max_count* parameter value.
 Analyzes every monthly partition and creates a separate data quality check result with the time period value that identifies the monthly partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|